dotherightthing/kss-node/demo-dotherightthing/README.md

 This creates an entry in the topmost dropdown menu in your styleguide.

 If your site can dynamically merge stylesheets, it's a good idea to have a separate stylesheet for each section of the Styleguide.
-This makes it easy to find styles when viewing a Styleguide.
+This makes it easy to find styles when viewing a Styleguide, and gives you a good structure for the Styleguide.

 For example:

-* typography.css = `Styleguide 1`
+* typography.css = "Typography": `Styleguide 1`
-* scaffolding.css = `Styleguide 2`
+* scaffolding.css = "Scaffolding": `Styleguide 2`
-* forms.css = `Styleguide 3`
+* forms.css = "Forms": `Styleguide 3`

+Note that `Styleguide 0` is reserved for use by the Styleguide 'splash' page and should not be used.

+##### Example:

-The example code below demonstrates the code that should appear at the top of your stylesheet.
+The example below demonstrates the code that should appear at the top of your stylesheet.

 Please note that, within the KSS comment: